 How do Nolte Kitchens compare in price?

-As far as price goes, Nolte kitchens are generally on a par with many of the the other leading German kitchen brands.
-Schuller, Hacker, Leicht and Pronorm, for example, tend to sell for a very similar range of prices.
+As far as price goes, Nolte kitchens are generally on a par with many other German kitchen brands.
+Schuller, Hacker, Leicht and Pronorm, for example, tend to sell for similar prices.

 You’re not going to get a German kitchen for a bargain basement price, of course.
 They’re quality products, and you’ll pay accordingly.
 For what they are, though, Nolte kitchens aren’t any more expensive than comparable brands.